maple-labs/maple-js/README.md

 ```
 ---
 ### Addresses
-- Maple-JS provides you with smart contract addresses across the following networks: `Ethereum Mainnet`, `Rinkeby` & `Kovan`
+- maple-js provides you with smart contract addresses across the following networks: `Ethereum Mainnet`, `Rinkeby` & `Kovan`
     - Valid network values are: `'mainnet' | 'rinkeby' | 'kovan'`;
 - You can access addresses from the `addresses` object exported from maple-js:
 - You can see a list of available contracts in `src/addresses/*.ts`